imclean557/phpmailer_smtp/README.md

   allowed to access the module configuration page.
 * Configure your SMTP server settings at Administer >> Configuration >> PHPMailer SMTP.
+* Configure email format settings at Administer >> Configuration >> PHPMailer SMTP >> Format.
 * Configure your Mail System settings at Administer >> Configuration >> Mail System.

-  Select "PHPMailer SMTP" as "Sender" under "Default Mail System" and "Module- Specific Configuration" as required.
+  Select "PHPMailer SMTP" as "Sender" and "Formatter" under "Default Mail System" and "Module- Specific Configuration" as required.

 EXAMPLES